CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cloud-costs-explorer/cloud-cost-metrics.md

 # Cloud Cost Metrics

-When ingesting billing data from cloud service providers (CSP), Kubecost records multiple cost metrics for each item.
+When ingesting billing data from cloud service providers (CSP), nOps records multiple cost metrics for each item.
 These cost metrics represent different pricing models which may be useful depending on what needs to be accomplished.
 The cost metrics currently supported by Cloud Cost are:

 * ListCost
 * NetCost